joardershawon/ami_coding_pari_na/README.md

 A new Flutter project.

 ## This Project has been developed using Flutter.
-This project is structured using Domain Driven Design (DDD) Architecture.
+This project is structured using Domain Driven Design (DDD) Architecture.\n
 ## Local offline Database ( ObjectBox ) is used for storing data.